- Discuss why and how economists measure inflation expectations

 - Identify clear distinctions between neoclassical economics and Keynesian economics

 To understand the policy recommendations of the neoclassical economists, it helps to start with the Keynesian perspective.
 Suppose a decrease in aggregate demand causes the economy to go into recession with high unemployment.
 The Keynesian response would be to use government policy to stimulate aggregate demand and eliminate the recessionary gap.
 The neoclassical economists believe that the Keynesian response, while perhaps well intentioned, will not have a good outcome for reasons we will discuss shortly.
-Since the neoclassical economists believe that the economy will correct itself over time, the only advantage of a Keynesian stabilization policy would be to speed up the process and minimize the time that the unemployed are out of work.
+Since the neoclassical economists believe that the economy will correct itself over time, the only advantage of a Keynesian stabilization policy would be to accelerate the process and minimize the time that the unemployed are out of work.
 Is that the likely outcome?

-Why and how are inflation expectations measured?
+Why and how do economists measure inflation expectations?

 The Neoclassical Phillips Curve Tradeoff

 The Keynesian Perspective introduced the Phillips curve and explained how it is derived from the aggregate supply curve.
 The short run upward sloping aggregate supply curve implies a downward sloping Phillips curve; thus, there is a tradeoff between inflation and unemployment in the short run.
 By contrast, a neoclassical long-run aggregate supply curve will imply a vertical shape for the Phillips curve, indicating no long run tradeoff between inflation and unemployment.
 Figure 26.6 (a) shows the vertical AS curve, with three different levels of aggregate demand, resulting in three different equilibria, at three different price levels.
 At every point along that vertical AS curve, potential GDP and the rate of unemployment remains the same.
 Assume that for this economy, the natural rate of unemployment is 5%.
-As a result, the long-run Phillips curve relationship, shown in Figure 26.6 (b), is a vertical line, rising up from 5% unemployment, at any level of inflation.
+As a result, the long-run Phillips curve relationship, in Figure 26.6 (b), is a vertical line, rising up from 5% unemployment, at any level of inflation.
 Read the following Work It Out feature for additional information on how to interpret inflation and unemployment rates.

 Tracking Inflation and Unemployment Rates